DR. AYMAR JÈAN CHRISTIAN

 BIO

-Aymar Jean "AJ" Christian is the Margaret Walker Alexander Professor of Communication Studies at Northwestern University.
+Aymar Jean "AJ" Christian is the Margaret Walker Alexander Professor of Communication Studies at Northwestern University and 2024-25 Visiting Scholar at Harvard University’s Berkman Klein Center.
 His research focuses on the political economy of legacy and new media, cultural studies and community-based research.
 He published his first book, Open TV: Innovation Beyond Hollywood and the Rise of Web Television (NYU Press, 2018), and is currently writing his second book, Reparative Media: Cultivating Stories and Platforms to Heal our Culture (MIT Press, forthcoming), which explores how to repair systemic harm and discrimination in media, technology and research.
-His scholarship has been published in numerous academic journals, including the International Journal of Communication, Television & New MediaSocial Media & Society, Journal of Cinema and Media Studies, among other journals and edited collections.
+His research & development has been supported by the National Science Foundation, National Institute of Health, MacArthur Foundation, and Wallace Foundation, among others.

 Dr. Christian engages industry and community as part of his research.
 He regularly serves as executive producer of films and series, including Jules Rosskam’s Desire Lines (Special Jury Award, 2024 Sundance Film Festival), Sarah Oberholtzer’s We Call Each Other, and The Cookout with Emmy Award winning producer Makiah Green and Emmy-nominated director Sam Bailey.
 He has given lectures for and collaborated with the Sundance Institute, Vimeo, the SAG-AFTRA Foundation, Black Public Media, and more.
 He has juried television and video for the Peabody Awards, Gotham Awards, and Tribeca Film Festival, among others.
 His work has been recognized by the MacArthur Foundation & Field Foundation (Leaders for a New Chicago, 2019), Variety (Top 50 Entertainment Instructor 2020 & 2021), Filmmaker (25 New Faces of Indie Film, 2018) NewCity (Film Leader 2017 & Film Hall of Fame 2020), Chicago magazine (New Power List, 2021) and Seed&Spark (Filmmaker to Watch 2018).